 Unlike implants with premade sizes, the DCF cartilage graft is molded to create the desired shape and size.
 Because DCF surgery is more extensive and may take longer, nasal implants are still an option.
-Dr. Goretti Ho Taghva will thoroughly explain the nasal procedure during a private consultation.
+Dr. Goretti Ho Taghva thoroughly explains the nasal procedure during a private consultation.

-Dr. Goretti Ho Taghva will attach a splint immediately after the surgery, which she will remove in approximately one week.
+Dr. Goretti Ho Taghva attaches a splint immediately after the surgery, which she removes approximately one week later.
 Some discomfort, like a stuffy nose sensation, can be minimized with over-the-counter or prescription pain relief.

 - Board-certified by the American Society of Plastic Surgeons

 - Received additional post-residency training in Korea for Asian Aesthetic Surgery

 - Experienced in a diverse range of surgeries including both Western and Asian rhinoplasty, blepharoplasty, breast lift, full facial rejuvenation, facelifts, and endoscopic brow lifts